 (a) be able to gather data about a hitherto unfamiliar emerging market and its business environment by using the Web;

 (b) appreciate some of the complexities of doing business in a business environment in which government institutions and legal and regulatory infrastructure is immature;

-(c) be sensitised to the processes involved in global strategy and corporate governance.
+(c) be sensitised to the processes involved in trade disputes and corporate governance.

 |Course organiser||Dr Ling Liu